natalieagus/50002/docs/Labs/verilog/lab3.md

 <img src="{{ site.baseurl }}/docs/Labs/images/cs-2026-50002-dff.drawio-2.png"  class="center_seventy"/>

-The implementation in Verilog is straightforward:
+The implementation in Verilog is straightforward.
+Note that in here, we use the non-blocking assignment (`<=`) and always `@posedge clk` now, to synthesize sequential logic.
+This is different from the usual blocking assignment and always `@*` we previously used to implement combinational logic.

 ```verilog
 module dff(